Ancient Law; Modern Application

 Today, I’m thinking about the fact that many of these laws of Moses which were written thousands of years ago for an ancient culture far different than ours still have relevance today.
 In fact, many of our own modern laws still trace back, in principle, to the laws Moses chiseled out in ancient times.

-One thought on “Ancient Law; Modern Application”
+One response to “Ancient Law; Modern Application”